This post was first published in August 2022

-"The technique requires minimal sample and can measure biomolecules in their native state, with its single-molecule resolution over a wide dynamic range making it ideally suited for assessing sample monodispersity.
+Mass photometry requires minimal sample and can measure biomolecules in their native state, with its single-molecule resolution over a wide dynamic range making it ideally suited for assessing sample monodispersity.
+In contrast with other techniques like negative stain EM (NS-EM), mass photometry has low turnaround times and operating costs – which streamlines the analytical process.
+Below, we answer frequently asked questions about what mass photometry can do for structural researchers working with cryo-EM.

-How can the TwoMP help with cryo-EM sample optimization?
+How can mass photometry help with cryo-EM sample optimization?

 How does mass photometry compare to other biomolecular characterization techniques?

-Data from the TwoMP has been shown to agree well with data from negative stain EM, charge detection mass spectrometry (CD-MS) and native MS, as described in [2][4].
+Mass photometry has been shown to agree well with data from negative stain EM, charge detection mass spectrometry (CD-MS) and native MS, as described in [2]–[4].
 The advantage of mass photometry over these techniques is that it is much faster and simpler to use.

-Each measurement with the TwoMP only takes one minute!
-As a TwoMP user from a structural biology lab told us, “Typically, I can check the sample in one minute by mass photometry, whereas my negative stain would probably have taken a couple of hours.”
-The TwoMP really can save you hours in the optimization phase of your experiments [5].
+Each mass photometry measurement takes only one minute.
+As one mass photometry user from a structural biology lab told us, “Typically, I can check the sample in one minute by mass photometry, whereas my negative stain would probably have taken a couple of hours.”
+This is a very powerful advantage of mass photometry, which can save hours in the optimization phase of experiments [5].

 What is the mass range for the TwoMP?